Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarket.md

-To process a bid, the market increments the user's [bid balance](#bidsof) on the appropriate option contract, as well as incrementing the total value deposited both [in this market](#deposited) and in the [factory contract](BinaryOptionMarketFactory.md#totaldeposited).
+To process a bid, the market increments the user's [bid balance](#bidsof) on the appropriate option contract, as well as incrementing the total value deposited both [in this market](#deposited) and in the [manager contract](BinaryOptionMarketManager.md#totaldeposited).
 The deposit quantities having been updated, the option prices are [recomputed](#_updateprices) to reflect the changed odds.

 The value of the bid is withdrawn from the message sender's sUSD balance by a call to